-After you have obtained a student visa and are registered with a yellow CPR card (Civil Registration System), you are assigned an English-speaking doctor in your neighborhood.
+After you have obtained a Residence Permit and are registered with a yellow CPR card (Civil Registration System), you are assigned an English-speaking doctor in your neighborhood.
 The doctor’s name is listed on your CPR card.
-Read more on about obtaining your visa.
+Read more about obtaining your Residence Permit and CPR card.

 Visiting a Doctor Without a CPR Card